hamoudi8080/GMD/Post 2.md

 ### Final Submission

-- Complete all planned milestones and deliverables by May 1
+- Complete all planned milestones and deliverables by May 9
 - Ensure all game mechanics are implemented and polished
-- Test the game for bugs and issues.